What is the HEVC (H.265) Video Codec, and What Are its Benefits?

 The HEVC codec shrinks video file size and reduces the bitrate.
 This results in high-efficiency video streaming that doesn’t impact performance.
 This is crucial for businesses in the OTT streaming arena.

-Take sports OTT, for example.
+Take live sports OTT broadcasting, for example.
 More popular than ever, diehard sports fans expect the best viewing standards.
 Sports fans will keep tuning in by providing a platform that supports HEVC to see their favorite teams of the highest quality.

 3. Video Conferencing